 robotstxt_test('https://www.nytimes.com/robots.txt', user_agents=['Googlebot', 'Twitterbot', 'AhrefsBot', 'Googlebot-News', 'SemrushBot-BA'], urls=['/', 'amp', 'search'])

-You may simply see that which User-agent can reach which URL Path in a glimpse.
-In our example, the PDF Files from the New York Times are disallowed for all of the user-agents we are testing except for Googlebot and Googlebot-News.
+You may simply see which User-agent can reach which URL Path in a glimpse.
+In our example, the PDF Files from the New York Times are disallowed for all the user agents we are testing, except for Googlebot and Googlebot-News.
 Twitterbot, Ahrefsbot, and SemrushBot-BA (Semrush Backlink Bot) can’t fetch it.